zchandikaz/war-dependency-example/README.md

 I'm more focused about creating a web service(as a WAR) here.
 If we set the scope as "compile", You'll be abe to see the dependencies in the WAR file.
 Which means "compile" scope dependencies will be bundled with the WAR.
 In other hand, The dependencies with "provided" scope, will not be bundled with the WAR, and we'll have to provide those dependencies separately.

-Also, this is how class loaders working in the tomcat.
+Also, this is how class loaders work in the tomcat.
 ![ClassLoader Hierarchy](res/img/img_cl_hierarchy.png)

 So any given class will first check in the WebApp ClassLoader, That class loader contains the class files of the code and the "compile" scope dependencies.
 If the given class not available in that ClassLoader, It'll be looked in the Common Class Loader, We have to put any "provided" scope dependency jars there.